A Sister’s Devotion

 The obvious person to ask the truth would of course have been Nicola, but she unfortunately died at the young age of 38.
 Always ill, Nicola’s doctor finally diagnosed her with a “poisonous, inward-growing goiter” and told her that she did not have long to live.
 Informed with this tragic information, Nicola knew she had to make a very difficult decision.
 She knew she could not leave Esther, who was just thirteen at the time, with George after she was gone, as, not only was George an alcoholic, but he was cruel to Esther as well, constantly teasing her and threatening to cut off all her hair, which never failed to throw Esther into hysterics.
 So before she died, Nicola packed up Esther and took her to a mental institution, where she felt she had no choice but to leave her, despite Esther’s screams to not be left behind.

 Nicola returned home, utterly depressed, and was not long after again admitted to the hospital.
-She did not expect to ever go home again, but when she was surprisingly released, she made her way home and flew into a rage when she found George drunk again.
-Darlene remembers her mother yelling and screaming more than she ever had before, so much so that she collapsed and died right in front of them of a cerebral hemorrhage.
+She did not expect to ever go home again.
+Surprisingly, however, Nicola was eventually released.
+When she returned home and found George drunk again, something snapped inside her, apparently, and she flew into a rage.
+Darlene remembers that day—her mother yelling and screaming until she eventually collapsed in front of them, dead of a cerebral hemorrhage.

-On the day of Nicola’s funeral, Vincent, just seventeen, declared that he was joining the navy, that he wasn’t going to “get stuck washing dishes and caring for brats.”
-He left the very next day.
+The day after Nicola’s funeral, Vincent, just seventeen, declared that he wasn’t going to “get stuck washing dishes and caring for brats” and left to join the navy.
 Darlene was eleven, and Herman was ten.
+Esther, of course, was still in an instituion.

-Though Esther is officially under the care of a state-appointed guardian, Darlene has been kept informed.
+Though Esther is officially under the care of a state-appointed guardian, Darlene has been kept informed of her progress.
 She is very distraught at the thought that Esther had to leave “Our Special Place,” and is trying to convince Esther’s guardian to let Esther go to Arkansas to be near her.
 Darlene hopes that Esther can come to live with her, but as Darlene is now legally blind and is also diabetic, this does not seem to be a realistic plan.

 Meanwhile, Esther is not making a smooth transition.
 She is not able to communicate effectively with other residents and has no desire to participate in activities.
 Her only solace is listening to music.
 Darlene calls her every other day, but Esther finds it difficult to talk.